 The fourth point can easily be overlooked or misunderstood.
 A subject is an area of study (eg mathematics).
 Within that subject there may be a number of courses (eg Mathematics General 2, Mathematics, HSC Mathematics Extension 1, and HSC Mathematics Extension 2).

-If a student studies, for example, HSC Mathematics Extension 1, HSC Mathematics Extension 2, English Advanced, English Extension 2 and Biology they will not meet the four subjects requirement because they have only studied three subjects: mathematics, English and biology.
+If a student studies, for example, HSC Mathematics Extension 1, HSC Mathematics Extension 2, English Advanced, English Extension 2 and Biology they will not meet the four subject requirement because they have only studied three subjects: Mathematics, English and Biology.